Vin-Ren/cp-cheatsheet-keraktelor/README.md

 ```bash
 ./generate.sh
 ```

+To modify the source, you can add a new file.
+To ignore a source, add a prefix `_` to its name, e.g: Renaming `./source/04_Geometry/05_Sutherland-Hodgman Algorithm.cpp` to `./source/04_Geometry/_05_Sutherland-Hodgman Algorithm.cpp` will make the script ignore it.

 # Contributions
 Contributions are welcome.
 Open a PR and I'll see if I can't merge it into the main branch.